-A written notification of an activity undertaken on an experimental basis, referred to above in section 31, shall be submitted to the competent environmental permit authority at the latest 30 days before the start of the activity.
+An electronic notification of an activity undertaken on an experimental basis, referred to above in section 31, shall be submitted to the permit authority at the latest 30 days before the start of the activity.
+A natural person in the position of an operator may file the notification in paper format.